t-puetz/ownlinuxFSX/README.md

 That said if collaborators join this projects and make commits to support **NVIDIA/Intel systems I will accept the pull requests.**

 * I am thinking of making this a **Wayland** only build, but for the time being with xwayland support of course.
 Because otherwise gaming and video editing would be a PITA and defy my reasons why I am building a multilib system in the first place.

-* I will **NOT SUPPORT SYSTEMD**.
-OpenRC and runit will be the only init systems I will support for now.
-I know there are GNU Shepard, sinit, finit, s6 and probably many more.
-But I know too little about them.
-**Pull requests for systemD support will be denied.**

 * **The standard DE for this distro will be sway**.
 Maybe I will support GNOME to have a floating WM.
 I will use the Artix implementation of GNOME since it managed to install a GNOME without it needing systemd.
 However if MATE or Cinnamon turn out to have good Wayland support (in the near future) I will use those.
 Maintainers are welcome to add support for any other DE.